-Activity Date/s Notes Preparation for Professional Experience Approx. 2 weeks prior to first day of placement Pre-service teacher makes contact with the school.
-Supervised teaching practice 1 Aug - 16 Sep 7 weeks Preparation of the Interim report OR at-risk report Interim Report - Preservice teacher to upload At Risk Form - Email to UQ 15 Aug The supervising teacher discusses the completed evaluation form with the pre-service teacher and the evaluation form is signed by all parties OR the supervising teacher/school to contact UQ to discuss concerns with pre-service teacher progress.
-Please do not email Interim Reports to UQ.
+Activity Date/s Notes Preparation for Professional Experience Approx. 2 weeks prior to first day of placement Pre-service Teacher makes contact with the school.
+Supervised teaching practice 29 Jul - 13 Sep 7 weeks Preparation of the Interim report OR at-risk report Interim Report - Pre-Service Teacherto upload At Risk Form - Email to UQ 13 Aug The supervising Teacher discusses the completed evaluation form with the pre-service Teacher and the evaluation form is signed by all parties OR the supervising Teacher/school to contact UQ to discuss concerns with pre-service Teacher progress.
+Please do not email Interim Reports to UQ .
 Student is to upload to their 'Blackboard' site.
-Preparation of the Final professional experience recommendations report 12 Sep Evaluation completed by supervising teachers.
-The Evaluation should be completed collaboratively if more than one teacher is supervising.
-The supervising teacher discusses the completed report with the pre-service teacher and the report is signed by all parties.
-Final professional experience recommendations report given to preservice teacher.
-Preservice teacher to upload.
-Due the week commencing 12 Sep.
-The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Preservice teacher uploads finalised report to 'Blackboard' See page 5 for more information.
-Pay claim forms To be submitted once the placement block has been completed.
-Supervising teacher and school coordinator complete pay claim forms.
+Preparation of the Final Professional Experience recommendations report 9 Sep Evaluation completed by supervising Teachers.
+The Evaluation should be completed collaboratively if more than one Teacher is supervising.
+The supervising Teacherdiscusses the completed report with the pre- service Teacher and the report is signed by all parties.
+Final Professional Experience recommendations report given to pre- service Teacher.
+Pre-Service Teacher to upload.
+13 Sep The school coordinator of pre-service Teachers retainsa copy of the evaluation form for school records.
+Pre-Service Teacher uploads finalised report to 'Blackboard' See page 5 for more information.
+Pay claim forms 13 Sep or once make up days have been completed Supervising Teacher and school coordinator complete pay claim forms.
 The Coordinator signs and emails the pay claims to UQ.
 See section - Forms for Professional Experience for details/process.

-Important: All of The University of Queensland forms relating to the professional experience are located on https://example.com/the-school of Education website.
+Important: All of The University of Queensland forms relating to the Professional Experience are located on the School of Education website.